Classifying White Blood Cell Images

 First, we define some terms.
 A true positive is a positive test in a patient that has the condition; a false positive is a positive test in a patient that does not have the condition; a true negative is a negative test in a patient that does not have the condition; and a false negative is a negative test in a patient that does have the condition.
 The table below shows the locations of these four terms in the two-class confusion matrix for the test.

-The locations of true positives, true positives, true negatives, and false negatives in the confusion matrix associated with a medical test.
+The locations of true positives, false positives, true negatives, and false negatives in the confusion matrix associated with a medical test.
 Correct predictions are shown in green, and incorrect predictions are shown in red.

 In what follows, we will work with the confusion matrix for a hypothetical medical test shown in the figure below.